 Survey research is the most popular research design in social science, which is flexible and can appear in a variety of forms characterized by collection of data using standard questionnaire forms administered by telephone or face to face, by postal pencil-and-paper questionnaire or increasingly by using web based and e-mail forms (Muijs 2004).
-It is the study which looks at individual, groups, institutions, method and materials in order to describe, compare, contrast, classify analyze and interpret the entities that constitutes various fields of inquiry (Cohen et. el 2007).
-Survey can be exploratory in which no assumptions which are being postulated or measured, and in which relationship and patterns are explored, it can be confirmatory in which a models or hypothesis as well as causal relationship is tested.
-It can be analytic (operates with hypothesized explanatory variables that are tested for their influence on the dependent variables) or descriptive (describe data on variables of interest)
+It is the study which looks at individual, groups, institutions, method and materials in order to describe, compare, contrast, classify, analyze and interpret the entities that constitutes various fields of inquiry (Cohen et. el 2007).
+Survey can be exploratory in which no assumptions which are being postulated or measured, and in which relationship and patterns are explored, it can also be confirmatory as well, in which models or hypothesis as well as causal relationship are tested.
+It can be analytic (operates with hypothesized explanatory variables that are tested for their influence on the dependent variables) or descriptive (describe data on variables of interest.